pedrolpena/sbe_ctdproc/README.md

 Additional Notes
 ================

-You'll notice that there isn't a and SBE batch file doesn't exist before you process a cast for the first time.<br>
+You'll notice that an SBE batch file doesn't exist before you process a cast for the first time.<br>
 This is because the process_ctd scripts generate "sbe_batch.dat" when run.<br> A new file is generated every time so any changes made to the file will be destroyed on the next run.<br>

 The reason behind this is so that you can use the scripting capabilities of the underlying OS instead of the limited <br>
 options available with the SBE batch scripting.<br>

-Below is the BASH version of process_ctd. you can use standard BASH to manipulates the creation of the "sbe_batch.dat" file<br>
+Below is the BASH version of process_ctd. you can use standard BASH to manipulate the creation of the "sbe_batch.dat" file.<br>
 The same can be done with the BATCH version for Windows.<br>

 #!/bin/bash<br>
-# Edit this file to setup ctd processing using wine.<br>
+[# Edit this file to setup ctd processing using wine.]<br>

 # This line brings in the variable values<br>
 source config.cfg<br>